MMartinelli-hub/ATA_Tutorship/README.md

 # Folder Structure
-- **embedding_visualizer**: a simple streamlit application which plots embeddings from word2vec and bert-base
 - **bert_overview**: a jupyter notebook which provides an overview of BERT, including: tokenizer, padding, attention mask, architecture, native BERT tasks
 - **bert_sequence_classification**: contains two notebooks that performs sequence classification using BERT.
 Includes two configurations: one with the classification head implemented from scratches, and one which uses the classification head built-in within the *transformers* library
 - **ate_it**: various implementations for subtask A of ATE-IT shared task.
 Covers the following approaches: